How to be happy in real estate: top tips from our top agents

 “Keep fit and healthy.
 When I eat healthily, I feel better physically and mentally.
 It gives me more mental capacity, and also more confidence in myself - which helps me do a great job as an agent.”

-At Independent Tuggeranong, Jacob Stanton is all about goal-setting and focus.
+Grahame O'Brien, also from Independent Inner North and City is all about goal-setting and focus.

 “Set business goals for yourself.
 If I know what I want to achieve by the end of the year, I can break that down into monthly, weekly and daily targets.
 That keeps me feeling in control and focused.”

 “A good routine really helps.
-I hit the gym each morning before work, which allows me to clear my mind and get ready for the day.”
+I exercise each morning before work, which allows me to clear my mind and get ready for the day.”

 “Make sure you spend your free time doing something you care about.
 Spend time with the people who matter.”

-Eliana Rojas-Terry, also from Independent Tuggeranong, takes the long view.
+Paul Corazza from Independent Gungahlin, takes the long view.

 “Be patient: it gets easier.
 When you’re starting out in real estate, you do work long hours.
 As you get more experience, you get a lot smarter about how you work and you build momentum.
 So hang in there!”.